Natural black Tahitian pearls, a testament to the worldwide reputation of French Polynesian pearls

 • and a strong cultural identity

-COCOBLANC MOOREA: silver and gold jewelry that highlights the natural beauty of the pearl, its uniqueness, and its exceptional origin.
+COCOBLANC: silver and gold jewelry that highlights the natural beauty of the pearl, its uniqueness, and its exceptional origin.

 Comment sont cultivées les perles de Tahiti